deepkumartraining/assignment-July23/README.md

 Static Hosting (S3 Buckets) -> Cloudfront Distribution (CDN) -> Edge Networks -> Route53 -> User can access globally

+Dynamo DB can introduce in case of large set of non relational data, best fit solution for AWS managed no sql db with multiple read replica and HA options

 Monitoring can include:

 if wants aws centric then it can achive with CloudWatch